armaarman55-creator/Disaster-Risk-Management-reporting-tool/README.md

 Ward boundary data is sourced from the MDB and may not reflect the most recent demarcation changes.
 Always verify with the official MDB data portal for legal boundary purposes.

 Weather warnings are sourced from third-party weather API providers and are not official SAWS alerts.
-For official severe weather warnings, always consult the South African Weather Service at [saws.ac.za](https://www.saws.ac.za)or intergrate the SAWS severe weahter API.
+For official severe weather warnings, always consult the South African Weather Service at [saws.ac.za](https://www.saws.ac.za) or intergrate the SAWS severe weather API.

 ---